model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

 - How do we translate back modify targets that inferred by CBMC to Rust level?
 - It is not clear how the CBMC loop modifies inference works for Rust code.
 We need to experiment more to decide what would be the best UX of using loop modifies.
+- How do we handle havocing in unsafe code where it is fine to break the safety invariant of Rust?
+In that case, we may need havocing function that preserves validity invariant but not safety invariant.

 ## Future possibilities

+- We can improve the UX by allowing users to choose if they want to apply loop contracts to certain annotated loops or not.
+- We can employ CBMC's decreases inference to infer the decreases clauses to reduce the user burden of specifying the decreases clauses.

 <!-- For Developers -->